 Appendix - Answers to the questions in the DP Question 1 The IASB proposes to specify in paragraph 68 of IAS 37 that the cost of fulfilling a contract comprises the costs that relate directly to the contract (rather than only the incremental costs of the contract).
 The reasons for the IASB's decisions are explained in paragraphs BC16 - BC28.
 Do you agree that paragraph 68 of IAS 37 should specify that the cost of fulfilling a contract comprises the costs that relate directly to the contract?
 If not, why not, and what alternative do you propose?
 We agree.
 Against the backdrop that IAS 11 has been withdrawn, the application of the requirements in IFRS 15 and IAS 37 allow for different interpretations as to which cost to include in estimating the cost of fulfilling a contract.
 The proposed clarification encourages a common understanding of the term "cost of fulfilling a contract" and, hence, improves financial reporting by preventing diversity in accounting practice.
 We also agree that in assessing whether a contract is onerous, the cost of fulfilling the contract includes both incremental costs and an allocation of other costs that relate directly to contract activities.
 We support the reasoning provided in paragraphs BC18 to BC23 of the ED stating that the directly related cost approach provides a more faithful representation of the cost of fulfilling a contract.
 Further, we do not expect that the proposed clarification will lead to significant changes in the German accounting practice as the prevailing view supports an interpretation that goes beyond the incremental costs but excludes general costs.
-Notwithstanding our directional support, we recommend complementing the reasoning by a reference to the general principle of income recognition (comparison of revenue and related expenses).
-Accordingly, the accounting for acquisition transactions and production processes as well as construction contracts result in capitalised costs.
-The identification of onerous contracts should follow this principle and should, therefore, refer to the costs that are able of being capitalised.
-Further, we note that the terms "directly related costs" as well as "incremental costs" are universally known and commonly used.
-However, in our view, the descriptions of the incremental cost approach ("includes only the costs an entity would avoid if it did not have the contract") and the directly related cost approach ("includes all the costs an entity cannot avoid because it has the contract") in BC16 do not make the differences between these two approaches sufficiently clear.
+However, in our view, the descriptions of - the incremental cost approach ("includes only the costs an entity would avoid if it did not have the contract") and - the directly related cost approach ("includes all the costs an entity cannot avoid because it has the contract") contained in BC16 do not outline the content and difference between these two approaches sufficiently clear.
+Only the second sentence in BC16(b) reflects the common understanding that the costs that relate directly to the contract contain the incremental costs of the contract and other costs incurred on activities required to fulfil the contract.
+Specifically, a definition of these other costs incurred on activities required to fulfil the contract is missing, and it remains vague what these other costs might comprise.
+We consider the reasoning in BC26 useful (cost that can be capitalised) and encourage the IASB to expand on this explanation by describing in more detail the general principle of asset capitalisation in the context of income recognition.
+The examples proposed in paragraph 68A support this line of argument.
 Accounting Standards Committee of Germany